pawamoy/website/about.md

 <p class="i2"></p>
 Act with more reserve.
 Talk less.
 This option overrides and disables `--chatty`.
 There is a high probability that `--over-thinking` will be switched on using `--introvert`.
-This option can be used to avoid awkward jokes during professional interactions, but try not to use it too much as it will reduce enthusiasm and increase risk of switching `--shut` and `--silent` on.
+This option can be used to avoid unnecessary jokes during professional interactions, but try not to use it too much as it will reduce enthusiasm and increase risk of switching `--shut` and `--silent` on.

 `--obsessive`

 <p class="i2"></p>
-TODO
+Assign all and maximum focus on one and only one thing.
+This option is great for sprints, however you do not always choose to activate it.
+It can also take more conscious effort than planned to deactivate it.

 `--open`

 <p class="i2"></p>
-TODO
+Stay open!
+Every thing you hear or see will be received with more curiosity and enthusiasm.
+Best used in combination with `learn` and `work` commands.

 `--over-thinking`

 <p class="i2"></p>
-TODO
+Spend more time thinking about things than actually doing them.

 `--perfectionist`